TRIJALGARG2006/calorie-count/README.md

-#🪄 Future Improvements
+## 🪄 Future Improvements

--Save daily logs to a file (CSV)
+- Save daily logs to a file (CSV)

--Add calorie goals and progress tracking.
+- Add calorie goals and progress tracking.

--Option to delete or edit meals.
+- Option to delete or edit meals.

--GUI version using Tkinter or PyQt.
+- GUI version using Tkinter or PyQt.